ezYakaEagle442/azure-java-quarkus/tools.md

 quarkus@quarkusio
 ```

-If you hit the error below then follow next steps :
+If you hit the error below then see https://github.com/quarkusio/quarkus/issues/22723 and follow [next steps](#Workaround) :
 ```console
 [jbang] https://repo1.maven.org/maven2/io/quarkus/quarkus-cli/2.6.1.Final/quarkus-cli-2.6.1.Final-runner.jar is not from a trusted source thus not running it automatically.